chrahunt/6014x-intro-probability/unit6/unit6lec11-derived-ditributions.md

 ![examples of scaling a continuous distribution](unit6lec11-derived-ditributions\53d0a29231b121991e20572979d17f23.png)

-Even though the actual value changes, the relative values of the distribution do not change.
+Even though the actual value of the PDF changes, the relative values of the corresponding parts of the distribution do not change.

 What is the form of the linear function equality for continuous r.v.s?
 \[